Discovery Potential of Future Electron-Positron Colliders for a 95 GeV Scalar: Analysis and Results

 where $x$ is the input variable.\footnote{Note that in our analysis, input variables have different scales and units.
 While we do not normalize input features before training, we employ batch normalization to normalize the mini-batches dynamically during training.
 This takes into account differences in scale.} It initializes weights for the layers using the HeUniform initializer~\citep{he2015delving}, which draws them from a uniform distribution within the range $[-\sqrt{6/{n_i}}, \sqrt{6/{n_i}}]$ based on the number of input neurons $n_i$ connected to the neuron for which weight is initialized.
 Each layer is followed by a batch normalization to stabilize training and accelerate convergence.\footnote{Batch normalization stabilizes and accelerates neural network training by standardizing layer inputs, reducing internal covariate shifts, and minimizing variation in input distributions, leading to faster convergence, higher learning rates, and less risk of vanishing or exploding gradients.} The model concludes with an output layer containing a single neuron and a {\tt{sigmoid}} activation function~\citep{narayan1997generalized}

 Here, $x$ is the input variable for the output layer which is the weighted sum of outputs from the previous layer.
-The weight in the output layer is initialized using the GlorotUniform initializer \citep{pmlr-v9-glorot10a}.
-The model is compiled with an \texttt{Adam} optimizer~\citep{kinga2015method} with a learning rate of 0.0001.
+The weight in the output layer is initialized using the GlorotUniform initializer~\citep{pmlr-v9-glorot10a}.
+The model is compiled using the \texttt{Adam} optimizer~\citep{kinga2015method} with a learning rate of 0.0001.
 During compilation, the model uses binary cross-entropy~\citep{bishop2006pattern} with the loss function defined as

 where $y_{\rm pred}$ is the probability that the DNN assigns to an event being signal or background, and $y_{\rm true}$ is the actual class label (1 for signal, 0 for background).

 With this ML model, we can improve the exploitation of the data to achieve better discrimination between signal and background events, i.e.~improve the event classification.
 For this purpose, the event samples remaining after the optimization cuts are split, with 70\% of the events allocated for training the DNN and the remaining 30\% reserved for testing its performance.
 Training is conducted with a batch size of 250 events from shuffled samples of signal and background at both $\sqrt{s}$ = 250\,GeV and $\sqrt{s}$ =200\,GeV.
 Although the network has a relatively small architecture, it is necessary to check whether it over-fits the training sample by looking at the DNN response, and the probability assigned to each event of being signal or background.